DYXO/PortProcess_killer/README.md

 ## auto-py-to-exe
-Also, I used a library called ***auto-py-to-exe*** which converts the python game into an executive exe file
+also, I used a library called ***auto-py-to-exe*** which converts the python game into an executive exe file